csgoservers/steam-gslt/README.md

 #### CLI

->Command line application is incomplete.
+>Command line application is a work in progress.

 To use it you just need to clone this repository and execute the `make build` directive.
 If you want to see the full list of supported flags, then execute this command: